A History of Bible Training Institutions in Austria, Part II, from Ampflwang until the closing of Wallsee in 1999

 that the lease contract was in my name and still valid.
 There was a clause which required 12 months notification to cancel the contract.
 We

-had invested a lot of money in renovations and I intended to use the facilities for camps and conferences at least for the next twelve
+had invested a lot of money in renovations and improvements and I intended to continue using the facilities for camps and conferences.
+I then

 they paid $50,000 by the first of November to cover our investments.
 They agreed, and even though there was no legal obligation on my part,